Maximum residue levels for fenbuconazole

 What is changing?

-The EU proposes to amend the MRLs for fenbuconazole as summarised in Table 1.
+The EU has amended the MRLs for fenbuconazole as summarised in Table 1.

 Why?